metio/seb/content/posts/maven-cd-versioning.md

 $ mvn versions:set -DnewVersion=my.new.version -DgenerateBackupPoms=false
 ```

-This will update the `version` property of every module in the reactor, e.g. to prepare them for the next release.
+This will update the `version` property of every module in the reactor to prepare them for the next release.
 In case you are using [GitHub Actions](https://github.com/features/actions), consider using a [timestamp](../create-timestamp-with-github-actions).